Vielfras/hackeru_nodejs_final_project/README.md

 MONGODB_URI_DEV = "mongodb://<path_to_your_db>"
 MONGODB_URI_PROD = "mongodb://<path_to_your_db>"
 ```

+4. [OPTIONAL] Seed you project by running `node seed.js` with data found in `./data/data.js`
+   - This may require setting ENV VARIABLE manually or updating packages.json with seed.js instead of server.js and then running the next step.
-4. To start the server run:
+5. To start the server run:
 `npm run dev` for development environment or `npm run prod` for production environment.

 ## Technical Requirements